Sanjaykumar030/Dopamine-YouTube-Kids-Dataset/README.md

 - **key_dopamine_factor**: Major trigger features like **familiarity**, **animation**, or **music repetition**; "No Dominant Factor" if none detected.
 - **dopamine_label**: Binary label manually assigned based on holistic feature evaluation.
 It reflects annotation judgment and is **not a definitive neuropsychological metric**.

+## Annotation Details

+This dataset was manually annotated by two contributors to ensure diverse perspectives and minimize bias in identifying dopamine-triggering content:

+- **250 videos annotated by a male annotator (Sanjay)**
+- **250 videos annotated by a female annotator (Jivanthikaa)**

+Each annotator followed a consistent set of dopamine-triggering criteria based on behavioral patterns such as repetitive music, jump cuts, fast pacing, exaggerated sounds, and vivid colors.
+Ambiguous cases were reviewed collaboratively.

+## Dataset Overview

+The dataset was carefully constructed to maintain **class balance** for key binary labels:

+- `dopamine_label`:
+  - **250 videos labeled `1` (dopamine-triggering)**
+  - **250 videos labeled `0` (not dopamine-triggering)**

+- `is_for_kids`:
+  - **250 videos marked as designed for children**
+  - **250 videos not specifically intended for children**

+This balance allows for unbiased training and evaluation in downstream machine learning tasks.

 ---

 ## ⚠️ Caution